mautic/developer-documentation-new/docs/rest_api/authentication.rst

 Using Mautic's API library for the Client Credentials flow
 ----------------------------------------------------------

+.. vale on

 .. warning::

-    Mautic's API library doesn't have support yet for this flow, but there's an open PR that adds support: https://github.com/mautic/api-library/pull/269
+    Mautic's API library doesn't have support yet for this flow, but there's an open PR that adds support: :xref:`Client Credentials Support`

+.. vale off

 Using plain OAuth2 for the Client Credentials flow
 --------------------------------------------------

+.. vale on

 To obtain a new access token, make a POST request to the access token's endpoint ``oauth/v2/token`` using the ``client_credentials`` grant type.